Nyad (film): Ratification and record controversies

-Evan Morrison of the Marathon Swimming Federation (MSF), the other major organization for marathon swimming, has stated, "What the new WOWSA management doesn’t seem to understand, since they weren’t around at the time, is that in 2013, there was no system of ratification for independent solo swims, or generally accepted standards of documentation."
-In 2022, the MSF had completed an extensive analysis of the swim and recognized it as an "assisted" swim, which indicates that the swimmer was touched by her crew and wore a special stinger wetsuit to protect her from jellyfish, rather than going untouched and wearing the everyday swim suit used for "unassisted" swims.

-In response to WOWSA's 2023 judgment, the Guinness Book of World Records revoked its recognition of Nyad's achievement.
-Nyad responded by saying "Maybe I had too much hubris, like, ‘I don’t need to prove this to anybody.’
-That's my bad".

-Nyad believes if she had been more engaged with the marathon swimming before attempting the swim, she might have avoided the high level of controversy she faced.
-"Marathon swimmers are a special breed; it's a grueling sport, and they suffer," Nyad told Time.
-The sport is filled with people who have committed impressive athletic feats, swimming day and night without stopping, exposed to extreme weather and dangerous marine life.
-Literally hundreds of them have written books and had documentaries made about them—but Nyad, who with a decades-long career in broadcast and print journalism "is perhaps the best known athlete in a sport few people know... with even fewer media-savvy representatives."
-The benefits she enjoyed from her elite media connections, combined with her false statements about her achievements, triggered antagonism in a community that is filled with accomplished athletes.
+In September 2023, the World Open Water Swimming Association renewed an investigation into Nyad's 2013 Cuba to Florida swim and again declined to certify the swim.
+The swim was reported to have been completed in accordance with the rules and procedures set forth by the Florida Straits Open Water Swimming Association that did not exist at the time of the swim, but were based on English Channel Association standards.
+Additionally, the observer logs for the swim were incomplete, with over nine hours of the critical overnight period undocumented, and there were conflicting accounts from crew members regarding events that transpired during these hours.

 Discrepancies in film portrayal

 The film simplifies Nyad's Cuba-to-Florida swim, showing her with only one vessel and aiming for an "unassisted" swim, which misrepresents the actual event's involvement of multiple vessels, a comprehensive crew, and the use of a stinger suit that contradicts the unassisted claim.
 The film dramatizes events that did not occur, such as a shark encounter, which never happened during the 2013 attempt but has affected documented marathon swims by other athletes.
 It also inaccurately portrays her completing a swim of the English Channel, which official records show she never did, and gives her the extraordinary English Channel crossing time of 7.5 hours, which would make her time 10 minutes faster than the current record-holder for fastest swim by a woman (or lady, per Channel Swimming Association parlance), the American Penny Lee Dean.